lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_wayfinding.md

 light, how grief echoes joy, how a stranger’s words might carry the answer to unspoken yearning.
 It is to live as if everything might be trying to speak with us—not to impose meaning, but to receive it with reverence.
-In this way, signal is not just information—it is attunement to the mystery.
+In this way, signal is not just information—it is attunement to the mystery itself.

 So let us wonder, then—what signals have been heard, but dismissed by disbelief?
 What quiet truths whispered are waiting to be honored?